Jack-Ji/jok/README.md

 **Jok** is short for **joke**, which is about how overly-complicated modern graphics programming has become.
 People are gradually forgetting lots of computing techniques used to deliver amazing games on simple machines.
 With so many tools, engines and computing resources at hand, however, gamedev is not as fun as it used to be.
-**Jok** is an offort trying to bring the joy of gamedev back, it's being developed in the spirit of retro-machines of 1990s (especially PS1), which implies following limitations:
+**Jok** is an offort trying to bring the joy back, it's being developed in the spirit of retro-machines of 1990s (especially PS1), which implies following limitations:

 * Custom vertex/fragment shader is not possible
 * Only support [affine texture mapping](https://en.wikipedia.org/wiki/Texture_mapping#Affine_texture_mapping)